Home

 Poor public transport can be a problem when you come from Europe and so use to subways, bus, trains...For more info on local transport, check here.

 However, from a general point of view, the country definitely goes in the right direction.
-And with Soccer World Cup 2010 lots of good things are happening...
+And I think the Soccer World Cup 2010 has helped to spread positive thoughts about South Africa...so let's focus on other things that the crime in South Africa!

 Also, we have the most human rights in the world.
 The Politics are fairly stable compared to other Southern African countries such as Zimbabwe.
 South Africa is the strongest economy in Southern Africa.
 Since 1994, the GDP grows 5% every year.